Sophist-UK/wio/faq/changuide.md

 You can combine many mode changes on one line (typically 4).
 For instance, if you want to give four people ops, you can: `/mode #mychan +oooo nick1 nick2 nick3 nick4`.
-You can also combine + and - modes, such as `/mode #mychan +vv- vv nick1 nick2 nick3 nick4` would give voice to nick1 and nick2, but take it away from nick3 and nick4.
+You can also combine + and - modes, such as `/mode #mychan +vv -vv nick1 nick2 nick3 nick4` would give voice to nick1 and nick2, but take it away from nick3 and nick4.
 Likewise, `/mode #channel +sti-lm` would activate secret, topic, and invite-only modes, and deactivate the limit and moderated modes.
 If you are defending against an attack, it may be necessary to use